MohammedEssehemy/rust-learning/guides/07-packages.md

 ### Exposing Paths

+The way privacy works in Rust is that all items (functions, methods, structs, enums, modules, and constants) are private by default.
+Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
+The reason is that child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.

 Modules aren’t useful only for organizing your code.
 They also define Rust’s privacy boundary: the line that encapsulates the implementation details external code isn’t allowed to know about, call, or rely on.
 So, if you want to make an item like a function or struct private, you put it in a module.

 If we use pub before a struct definition, we make the struct public, but the struct’s fields will still be private.
 In contrast, if we make an enum public, all of its variants are then public.Enums aren’t very useful unless their variants are public; it would be annoying to have to annotate all enum variants with pub in every case, so the default for enum variants is to be public.
 Structs are often useful without their fields being public, so struct fields follow the general rule of everything being private by default unless annotated with pub.